 Zenith employed its first member of staff dedicated to geothermal modelling in 2006.
-It expects to employ further specialist expertise in 2007 and sees this as a major development opportunity for the business.
+It employed further specialist expertise in 2007 and sees this as a major development opportunity for the business.

 Principle 10: Business should work against corruption in all its forms, including extortion and bribery